 - .Add ½ cup water, garam masala, and freshly chopped coriander leaves, mix and cook for 3-4 minutes while stirring well.

-- Add water as required to knead semi-stiff dough, cover it with a damp cloth and rest it for at least 10 minutes.
+- Add water as required to knead the semi-stiff dough, cover it with a damp cloth and rest it for at least 10 minutes.

 - After the rest knead once again and further divide it into small equal dough balls, cover this too with a damp cloth and rest it for a while.
-Meanwhile, you can make the potato filling.
+Meanwhile, you can make potato filling.

-- Add jeera powder, black salt, amchur powder, and freshly chopped coriander leaves, mix well and cook for another 2-3 minutes. keep aside the filling and allow it to cool down.
+- Add jeera powder, black salt, amchur powder and freshly chopped coriander leaves, mix well and cook for another 2-3 minutes. keep aside the filling and allow it to cool down.

-- To make samosa, take a dough ball, flatten the dough balls with a rolling pin in a thin chapati, divide in two halves by cutting it from the center, take the first half of the chapati fold it to make a cone shape, apply water on the edges to seal it properly.
+- To make the samosa, take a dough ball, flatten the dough balls with a rolling pin in a thin chapati, divide into two halves by cutting it from the center, take the first half of the chapati fold it to make a cone shape, apply water on the edges to seal it properly.

-- Heat oil on low-medium heat, deep fry the samosa until they turn crisp and golden brown.
+- Heat oil on low-medium heat, and deep fry the samosa until they turn crisp and golden brown.